 Rolled Oats vs Instant Oats

-One thing you’ll have to decide is whether you want to use rolled oats or instant oats.
+One thing you’ll have to decide is whether you want to use rolled oats or instant oats in your DIY oatmeal packets.

 Rolled oats are oat groats that have been pressed through rollers to flatten them.
 They absorb liquid nicely and hold their shape pretty well in cooking.
 Oatmeal made with rolled oats will have a nice texture to it once cooked.